UK ministers look at 'sanctions' on Scottish Government over Indy work

 READ MORE: SNP ministers urged to pause Indy prospectus amid spending row

-The UK Supreme Court last year ruled definitively that Holyrood did not have the power to hold an independence referendum without Westminster’s consent, as the Union is an area reserved to Westminsater alone.
+The UK Supreme Court last year ruled definitively that Holyrood did not have the power to hold an independence referendum without Westminster’s consent, as the Union is an area reserved to Westminster alone.

 Despite Labour and the Tories both ruling out Indyref2, Humza Yousaf appointed his ally Jamie Hepburn as Scotland’s first dedicated Minister for Independence in March.